TailDataCode/tdc-page/index.md

 <hr>

 <h1>WELCOME!</h1>
-<p>We are Tail Data Code, we are making custom Minecraft server with datapacks</p>
+<p>We are Tail Data Code, we are making custom Minecraft server with datapacks + mods</p>

 <hr>